anyaevostinar/anyaevostinar.github.io/classes/201-f20/HeapsortLab.md

 To better learn about how heapsort works by implementing the removeMax function of a tree-like heap.

 ## Logistics
 This is a lab assignment that you'll be handing in on Moodle.
-You should complete it on Monday Nov 2nd, but because of the election it isn't due until Nov 6th at 5:00pm Central.
+You should complete it on Friday Nov 6th, but isn't due until Monday Nov 9th at 5:00pm Central.

 Please create a new Repl project and make it private.
 Today's lab relies on Monday's lab.
 If you didn't finish Monday's, you may upload the [starter code](/classes/201-f20/HeapsortStarter.java) for the activity.
 If you did finish on Monday, you can just use your own code instead.